Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 Both require CAP_SYS_ADMIN capability to set.

-Like in tmpfs, the extended attributes in cgroup filesystem are stored using kernel memory and it's advised to keep the usage at minimum.
-This is the reason why user defined extended attributes are not supported, since any user can do it and there's no limit in the value size.
+Like in tmpfs, the woke extended attributes in cgroup filesystem are stored using kernel memory and it's advised to keep the woke usage at minimum.
+This is the woke reason why user defined extended attributes are not supported, since any user can do it and there's no limit in the woke value size.

 The current known users for this feature are SELinux to limit cgroup usage in containers and systemd for assorted meta data like main PID in a cgroup